byui-cse/cse251-course/week09/prove.md

 **Screen**

 This class is used by the Maze to save drawing commands while the program is finding a path or looking for the ending position.
 The reason for this class is that only the main thread can draw to the screen.
 Therefore, this class will save all of the drawing commands until asked to display them in your program.
-You should not need to look at the code for this Screen class.
+You should not need to look at the code for your assignment.

 ## Assignment